 - The maximum tour group size is 16 people.

 When to Go: Conditions are fairly dry and sunny from May- October.
 The rainy season is from November to April.
 The most popular months to hike the Inca Trail are June, July and August but it can get very cold at night.
 The trail is closed in February.

 - We went in mid-September and never had any rain beyond a few sprinkles at the top of Dead Woman’s Pass.
 The first day was hot, but the rest of the days were cool, not cold, and perfect for hiking.

 Booking Your Trek: We booked our trek 7.5 months in advance and the date we chose (in mid-September) sold out shortly after.

 - For high season, June- August, you may have to book up to a year in advance.

 - You will need to provide your passport number so the trekking company can buy your permit.
 You must carry your passport to show at checkpoints along the trail.
 Make sure your passport will not be expiring in between the time of booking and the departure date because this may lead to problems on the trail.

 Choosing a Trekking Company: Consider booking your trek directly with a local operator.
-Only Peruvian trekking companies are licensed to operate the Inca Trail so when you purchase your trek from an international agency, they have to pay local companies to operate their treks.
+Only Peruvian trekking companies are licensed to operate on the Inca Trail so when you purchase your trek from an international agency, they have to pay local companies to operate their treks.
 This means you will likely be paying more so the agency can take their cut before contracting out the tour.

 - Be aware of the cheapest operators because the equipment may be subpar and they may be paying their guides and porters lower wages.
 Trust me, these are some of the hardest working people I’ve ever seen, tasked with a very difficult job, so it’s important that they are paid fairly and treated well.